Available in English and Spanish

 Specification guidelines for products include:

 Higher in fiber and whole grains

 Fresh fruits and vegetables served daily:

 Cobb County incorporates fresh produce into the school menus everyday.
-Lunch always includes a fresh fruit option.
+Lunch always includes a fresh fruit or vegetable option.
 Several entree salad choices as well as side salads are featured each day.

 CCSD purchases local produce from

 of local produce.
 Local produce is generally considered to be grown in Georgia and states that border Georgia.

 CCSD purchases produce which is grown in Georgia.
 Available items will vary according to the season.
 Each month we will feature a Georgia grown or locally grown fruit or vegetable in our cafeterias.

 Commodities are foods that are purchased by USDA in bulk from surplus agricultural products.
 USDA conducts a bid for these surplus items and decides whether to purchase these products based on the price.
 Schools participating in the National School Lunch Program (NSLP) get an allocation of funds from the state that can be used to purchase USDA commodities.
 The USDA commodity program accounts for about 15-20% of food served in the NSLP according to the School Nutrition Association.
 Schools typically use most of their commodity dollars to purchase the most expensive part of the menu, items like meat and cheese.

 Over the past two decades, USDA has reduced the amounts of fat, sugar and sodium in commodities, while maintaining quality and acceptability for students.
 Beef is 85% lean and low fat cheese is available.
 Canned fruits are packed in juice, light syrup, extra light syrup or water.